Technologies and Security Challenges in Metaverse: Introduction

 \section{Introduction}

 The Metaverse is an immersive and persistent virtual platform that combines the physical world with the virtual world.
 It is still evolving and is considered the next-generation internet paradigm that will revolutionize the Internet.
 This virtual platform provides seamless social interaction, engagement, and entertainment within a self-sustaining ecosystem, while fostering rich user experiences \cite{meta-privacy-survey:wang2022survey}.
 In contrast to conventional online platforms, the Metaverse seeks to go beyond simple two-dimensional interactions by offering highly realistic digital environments in which users can engage with a sense of near-physical presence and control.
 Technologies such as digital twin, extended reality (XR), artificial intelligence (AI), and blockchain pave the way for the development of such immersive and realistic environments \cite{ali2023metaverse}.
 The combination of these technologies empowers user interaction, content creation, and ownership in real time in the Metaverse platform.
-Future development of the Metaverse aims to provide an interoperable space for individuals and entities to engage in complex social and economic interactions, reflecting and enhancing real-world dynamics \cite{meta-privacy-survey:wang2022survey, he2022survey}.
+Future development of the Metaverse aims to provide an interoperable space for individuals and entities to engage in complex social and economic interactions, reflecting and enhancing real-world dynamics \cite{meta-privacy-survey:wang2022survey, he2022survey, wang2023survey}.
 Both industrial and scientific communities are converging to bring the vision of the future Metaverse to reality and transform daily digital interactions ranging from gaming, socializing, to collaborative work and e-commerce environments.
-Figure \ref{fig: metaverse} shows the interaction among the Metaverse, the physical world, and the virtual world.